POPULATION

 According to the labor code of the United Arab Emirates, employees are entitled to annual leave as follows:

 Part-time employees are entitled to annual leave based on their actual working hours and as outlined in the employment contract.
-For the duration of the leave, employees have the right to their basic pay and housing allowance.
+During the leave, employees are entitled to their basic pay and housing allowance.

-In the UAE, employees are entitled to 90 days of annual sick leave upon completing 3 months of employment after the probationary period.
+In the UAE, employees are entitled to 90 days of annual sick leave upon completing the probationary period.
 The employee must notify the employer about their sickness within 3 working days.

 Employees cannot be dismissed while on sick leave.
 If they use all 90 days of sick leave and are unable to report to work afterward, employers are allowed to terminate the employment agreement.

-In the United Arab Emirates, the law provides 90 days of paid maternity leave to female employees starting from the delivery date.
-The leave is paid with full salary.
+In the United Arab Emirates, the law provides 60 days of paid maternity leave to female employees starting from the delivery date.
+The leave is paid with full salary for the first 45 days and half pay for the remaining 15 days.

-If the female employee gives birth to a sick or disabled child, the employee is entitled to an additional 30 days of maternity leave with full pay starting at the end of maternity with the option for an additional 30 days without pay.
+If the female employee gives birth to a sick or disabled child, the employee is entitled to an additional 30 days of maternity leave with full pay, starting at the end of maternity leave, with the option for an additional 30 days without pay.

 The Emirates of Sharjah and Abu Dhabi have different beneficiaries and benefit amounts.